xak2000/nomad/website/source/docs/job-specification/connect.html.md

   </tr>
 </table>

-The `connect` stanza allows configuring various options for [Consul Connect](/guides/integrations/consul-connect/index.html).
+The `connect` block allows configuring various options for [Consul Connect](/guides/integrations/consul-connect/index.html).
 It is valid only within the context of a service definition at the task group level.